Yeast Dough for Hand Pies with Milk and Dry Yeast

 2. Step 2:

-Then add the dry yeast and two tablespoons of flour and mix everything.
-Cover the bowl with a towel and leave in a warm place for 20-30 minutes.
+Then add the dry yeast and two tablespoons of flour and stir everything together.
+Cover the bowl with a towel and leave it in a warm place for 20-30 minutes.

 3. Step 3: